 - Check for proper support of the roof decking

-While homeowners can conduct basic inspections, a professional roof inspection checklist includes more detailed assessments and specialized techniques.
+A professional roof inspection checklist includes advanced tools and expert-level evaluations to detect hidden damage.
+It goes beyond visual checks to assess structure, moisture, and energy loss.
+While homeowners can conduct basic inspections, a professional roofing inspection checklist includes more detailed assessments and specialized techniques.
 Here’s what you can expect from a professional inspection by Whitt Roofing and Restoration:

 - Detailed assessment of all roofing materials